chrissap543/cs225project/README.md

 ## Dataset Acquisition
 We have provided access to the dataset we want to work on in `data/fixed_data.csv`.
 If you want to verify the creation of this data file, do the following:

-Go to the linked Stanford Datasets called the [Reddit Hyperlink Network](http://snap.stanford.edu/data/soc-RedditHyperlinks.html) and select the file `soc-redditHyperlinks-body.tsv`, and move it to
+Go to the linked Stanford Datasets called the [Reddit Hyperlink Network](http://snap.stanford.edu/data/soc-RedditHyperlinks.html) and select the file `soc-redditHyperlinks-title.tsv`, and move it to
 `./data/data.tsv`.
 Then, run
 ```
 python ./data_preprocessing/main.py